shadowartist201/TKA-PC-Port/README.md

 This is a project to bring TKA to PC (and hopefully other platforms) using the Xbox 360 version and Monogame as a base.

 ## Current status
 Popaganda Pack is done.
 Nyan Pack has minor bugs.
 Supports gamepad and keyboard input.
+Also supports multiple resolutions and fullscreen.

-Controls as of 2/11/24:
+Controls as of current commit:
 - S (Start)
 - Spacebar (A)
 - B (B)
+- F1 (Unlock all cats, for debug purposes)

 Not a programmer or looking to try out the current release?
 Pre-compiled builds are available [here.](https://github.com/shadowartist201/TKA-PC-Port/releases)